 The 5th Wheel/Gooseneck Towing Prep Group with the trim rings and covers installed.
 The covers are easliy removed for access to the mounting points.

-As for the 5th Wheel portion, Ram intended to supply (at a cost of $575) a square "picture frame", where the corners attach to the QD connections in the bed.
+For the 5th Wheel portion, Ram intended to supply (at an additional cost of $575) a square "picture frame", where the corners attach to the QD connections in the bed.
 You then bolt your 5th Wheel Hitch to that.
-The Mopar part number for that picture-frame adapter is 82213667.
-There were manufacturing issues with them, and until early 2014 were in short supply.
-Our dealer had none in stock when we picked up our truck.
+It provides quickly removable rails that are normally permanently installed in the truck.

-As of 03-January-2014, the folks in Media Relations at Chrysler corporate have told me that all three kits are available in-stock for dealer/consumer fulfillment.
+As of 03-January-2014, the folks in Media Relations at Chrysler corporate told me that all three kits are available in-stock for dealer/consumer fulfillment.

 Our First Look Video is at http://www.youtube.com/watch?v=Ps-6WL4fRy0&list=UUThfO4FutufDywtPa7EIrTQ

 Our review of the B&W RVK3600 is here.